nuest/sensebox-binder/README.md

 ## Create release

 1. Create a [Local build](#local-build) and start a [Local execution](#local-execution) without mounting the local files
-1. Make sure the R Markdown document renders correctly with `online <- FALSE`, then set `online <- TRUE`
+1. Make sure the R Markdown document renders correctly with `online <- FALSE` in the code chunk `load_box_data`, then set `online <- TRUE` again and re-render
-1. Commit all changes to the repository
+1. Commit all changes to the git repository
-1. Add a tag `v1` to the repository and push it to GitHub
+1. Add a tag `v1` to the current git commit and push the tag to GitHub
 1. Start a [Local execution](#local-execution) with mounting the local files to render the R Markdown document to HTML;make sure the hash in the HTML file is the one with the version tag
-1. Create a [Local build](#local-build) (to have the latest commit and tag in the repository)
+1. Create a [Local build](#local-build) (to have the latest commit and tag in the local git repository)
 1. [Export runtime]("#export-runtime")
 1. Create ZIP file with `zip -1 -r sensebox-binder.zip .git data .dockerignore .gitignore .travis.yml 320px-Fireworks_2.jpg Dockerfile install.R LICENSE README.md sensebox-analysis.* sensebox-binder.Rproj sensebox-binder.tar.gz` (fast compression, the tarball is already compressed and the other file sizes are negligible)
-1. Upload to Zenodo, adding the same version tag
+1. Upload to Zenodo (as a new version), setting the same version tag

 ## Contact